Ukraine war: Britons Aiden Aslin and Shaun Pinner sentenced to death

 Britons Aiden Aslin and Shaun Pinner, and Saaudun Brahim are accused of being mercenaries, Russian state media says.

-The court, which is not internationally recognised, is in the Russian-occupied so-called Donetsk People's Republic.
+The court, which is not internationally recognised, is in the pro-Russian so-called Donetsk People's Republic.

-The men's lawyer said they all "wished to" appeal against the sentence, Russia's Tass news agency reports.
+The men's lawyer said they all wished to appeal against the sentence, Russia's Tass news agency reports.

-All three men were charged with being mercenaries, the violent seizure of power and undergoing training to carry out terrorist activities, RIA Novosti.
+All three men were charged with being mercenaries, the violent seizure of power and undergoing training to carry out terrorist activities, RIA Novosti said.

 The Britons' families have insisted they are long-serving members of the Ukrainian military and not mercenaries.